MrNewaz/Coding-Assignment/README.md

 <br/>

 ## Step 3(Virtual Environment):
-* Open IDE(e.g. VSCode) and Run 'pipenv shell' in terminal to activate virtual environment.
+* Open IDE(e.g. VSCode) and Run 'pipenv shell' in the terminal to activate virtual environment.

 <br/>

 ## Step 4(Install Dependencies):
-* Run 'pipenv install' in terminal.
+* Run 'pipenv install' in the terminal.

 <br/>

 ## Step 5(Adding Superuser):
-* Run 'python manage.py createsuperuser' in terminal and add username and password.
+* Run 'python manage.py createsuperuser' in the terminal and create a superuser to access admin pannel by adding username, email(optional) and password.

 <br/>

 ## Step 6(Run App):
-* Run 'python manage.py runserver'.
+* Run 'python manage.py runserver' to start the server.

 <br/>

 ## Step 7(Test App):
-* Run 'python manage.py test'.
+* Run 'python manage.py test' for testing APIs.

 <br/>

 ## Done!:
-* Thank you.
+* That's all.
+Thank you.
 Have a nice day.

 <br/>